Zechariah Lesson 1

 Some think it was used in Revelation to shield the church from Roman retaliation.
 But that explanation has never appealed much to me.
 If we can understand the book 2000 years after it was written, then surely Rome could understand the symbols at the time it was written.

-I think the reason apocalyptic language was used is that God wanted to use it!
+I think the reason apocalyptic language was used is simple - God wanted to use it!
 Apocalyptic language has been called an oil painting from God.
-Numbers 12:8 reminds us that God does not always speak clearly, but sometimes uses dark language, and perhaps such language is reserved for times of conflict and judgment.
+Numbers 12:8 reminds us that God does not always speak clearly, but sometimes uses dark language, and perhaps such dark language is reserved for times of conflict and judgment.

-How can we understand apocalyptic language?
-We need to proceed carefully and keep a few interpretative ground rules in mind.
+Can we understand apocalyptic language?
+Absolutely we can.
+God intended his word to be understood, and we can understand it.
+But we need to proceed carefully, and we need to keep a few interpretative ground rules (or perhaps I should say guidelines) in mind.

 Rule 1: We should use easily understood verses to help us understand verses that are harder to understand.